Talk 1: Mostly we had it good

 We baby boomers have lived through lucky times, and in my book I record my own journey through the last five decades of the 20th century.
 In this talk I share some of the main lessons, such as the advantages of being born just after the end of a major war, the unexpected twists of technological change – and the dangers of relying on your memory alone.
-This talk was first given to Epsom Rotary Club on 15 March 2018
+This talk has been given to Epsom and Kingston Rotary Clubs.

 ‘An entertaining, Interesting and thought provoking talk ...
 I heard discussion breaking out all over the place...’
 Richard Deavin, President, Epsom Rotary Club